 The Best 3 Ways to Hide a House Key

 There are a lot of reasons people hide house keys.
+Whether you’re a homeowner, a renter, or an Airbnb host in South Florida, having a secure method for hiding a spare key is essential.
 They might want to be able to allow children, teens, maids or house guests access to their house without worrying about making a lot of copies.
-A Miami Beach locksmith can rekey your locks or replace them, but you want to avoid this if possible.
+Any of our professional US locksmiths can rekey your locks or replace them, but what if you want to avoid those costs?

 It is important that if you hide a key on your property it is not in an obvious place.
-Unfortunately, most of the old standbys are no longer safe.
+Unfortunately, most of the old standbys are no longer safe and some of the not so obvious have become obvious with time.
 You cannot just hide your key in your mailbox, under the door mat, or in the flower bed next to the porch.
 If you want to keep burglars out but let family in, you’re going to have to be very clever about your hiding place.
-A Miami Beach locksmith can give you some ideas.
+Any good professional locksmith can give you some ideas.

 Luckily there are a lot of products out there these days designed to make hiding your house key very easy.
 However, many burglars are familiar with all of these devices, so they know where to look.
 Instead of relying on these products alone, you have to get fairly creative.
-A good Miami Beach locksmith can help you come up with new ideas and safe ways to hide house keys.
+A good locksmith whether in Miami Beach or Wellington can help you come up with new ideas and safe ways to hide house keys.
 In the meantime, here are the three best ways to hide your house key.

 Fake Sprinkler Hide-A-Key